goalsgame/ueimporter/README.md

 For me it took over 7 hours to import the 100k changes that differentiates `5.0.0-preview-1` from `5.0.0-early-access-2`.

 #### 7. Verify that directory structure is identical to the release zip
-To make sure that `ueimporter` has not missed anything it can be a good idea to compare the Plastic workspace directory is now identical to the release zip file.
+To make sure that UEIMPORTER has not missed anything it can be a good idea to compare the Plastic workspace directory is now identical to the release zip file.